-(a) The School will provide full-time supervised education for pupils of compulsory school age, which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education.
+(a) The School will provide full-time supervised education for pupils of compulsory school age, which gives pupils experience in linguistic, mathematical, scientific, technological, human, social and economic, physical, aesthetic and creative education.

 Provision

 The School provides a broad academic programme from Year 7 to Year 13.
 Full details can be found in the Curriculum Plan and in the Information for Applicants booklet.
 Both give details about: